 If you need paginated reporting, like bank statements or invoices that is in as a part of your reporting environment then you might need to look at a premium license.
 Consumers in this environment don’t need that pro license, so you can have thousands of users, and they all come into the premium service.
 They don’t need.
 You don’t need to buy a license for every user if you like.
 And so that’s a, that’s a consideration for those sort of larger organizations.

-But it’s a, it’s a monthly service, it’s a dedicated service, and so there’s, there’s costs associated with that.
+But it’s a monthly service, it’s a dedicated service, and so there’s, there’s costs associated with that.